-The Personal Data Protection Act (PDPA) and the Personal Data Protection Regulations cover the collection, use, storage, disclosure and transfer of personal data in Singapore.
+SINGAPORE The Personal Data Protection Act (PDPA) and the Personal Data Protection Regulations cover the collection, use, storage, disclosure and transfer of personal data in Singapore.
 Generally, an insurance company should ensure that the individual has given, or is deemed to have given, their consent for the disclosure of their personal data, and that any disclosure of personal information to the insurtech start-up falls within the purposes in which consent has been given.
 In this regard, an insurance company intending to transfer personal data to the insurtech start-up may also refer to the Personal Data Protection Commission's (PDPC) Guide to Data Sharing.
 If the insurance company intends to transfer personal data to an offshore insurtech start-up, it must ensure that the transferred personal data will be afforded a standard of protection that is at least comparable to that provided under the PDPA in Singapore.
 If the insurance company is a life insurer, it may also refer to the PDPC's industry-led guidelines, i.e., the Life Insurance Association (LIA) Singapore Code of Practice for Life Insurers and Code of Conduct for Tied Agents of Life Insurers.
 These industry-led guidelines clarify the duties, responsibilities and best practices of life insurers and tied agents of life insurers under the PDPA.
-According to the Personal Information Protection Act (PIPA), the Taiwan government may prohibit an individual/entity from conducting cross-border transfer of the personal data under one of the following circumstances: Where substantial national interests are involved Where international treaties or agreements specify otherwise Where the rights and interests of the data subject are likely to be damaged because the data recipient country does not have appropriate laws and regulations to protect personal data Where the PIPA may be avoided because the personal data is transmitted or used by way of indirect transmissions to a third country or area In addition, according to the Directions for Operation Outsourcing by Insurance Enterprises, an insurance enterprise must obtain the FSC's prior approving outsourcing to an offshore service provider (such as a data center outside Taiwan).
-Currently, there are none.
-However, there is the draft Personal Data Protection Bill that is currently under the consideration of the National Legislative Assembly of Thailand.
-Vietnam does not have a single comprehensive law that addresses the protection of personal data.
-Relevant provisions are contained in the Civil Code, the IT Law, the Consumer Protection Law, the Penal Code, the Telecommunications Law, the Cyber Security Law and the Cyber Information Security Law, though these matters are addressed in fairly general terms, while implementing regulations contain more specific provisions.
-As a general principle, these laws protect information pertaining or belonging to individuals (to a lesser degree, organizations) that can serve to personally identify that individual.
-The collection, usage, storage, disclosure and transfer of personal data between the insurer and the insurtech start-up must be compliant with Vietnamese privacy-related laws.
+TAIWAN According to the Personal Information Protection Act (PIPA), the Taiwan government may prohibit an individual/entity from conducting cross-border transfer of personal data under one of the following circumstances: Where substantial national interests are involved Where international treaties or agreements specify otherwise Where the rights and interests of the data subject are likely to be damaged because the data recipient country does not have appropriate laws and regulations to protect personal data Where the PIPA may be avoided because the personal data is transmitted or used by way of indirect transmissions to a third country or area In addition, according to the Directions for Operation Outsourcing by Insurance Enterprises, an insurance enterprise must obtain the FSC's prior approval if it outsources its material business or operation systems which include natural person customers' data to an offshore service provider (such as a data center outside Taiwan).
+THAILAND Thailand has already implemented the Personal Data Protection Act, B.E.
+2562 (2019) that governs the collection, usage, storage, disclosure and transfer of personal data between the insurer and the insurtech start-up.
+VIETNAM In case personal data is processed, such processing will need to comply with Decree No. 13/2023/ND-CP on personal data protection (PDPD) and relevant personal data protection regulations (such as the Law on Cyber Information Security, Law on Information Technology, Law on Consumers' Rights Protection), depending on whether such processing falls under their regulatory scope (e.g., whether the processing is carried out in Vietnam).
+When personal data is transferred cross-border, customer consent will be required, unless otherwise provided by laws.
+In addition, whenever transferring personal data of Vietnamese citizens overseas, the data transferor must conduct and file with a competent state authority an Overseas Personal Data Transfer Impact Assessment (OTIA), using a prescribed template, within 60 days of the transfer.
+The OTIA must include, among others, the data subject consent (which might be exempted) and a data transfer agreement with the offshore data recipient.
+For clarity, transferring personal data to a foreign country is defined by the PDPD as either (i) transferring personal data of a Vietnamese citizen to a location outside the territory of Vietnam (e.g., in the case of a foreign entity directly collecting personal data of a Vietnamese individual locating onshore).